deeplearning4j/deeplearning4j/understandingRBMs.md

 Imagine each numeral-image like an invisible city, one of nine whose names you know: San Francisco, New York, New Orleans, Seattle… An RBM starts reaching into the invisible city, touching various points on its streets and crossings.
 If it brought back a “Washington St.,” one of the most common street names in America, it would know little about the city it sought to identify.
 This would be akin to sampling an image and bringing back pixels from its black background, rather than an edge that formed one of the numeral’s lines or kinks.
 The backdrop tells you almost nothing useful of the data structure you must classify.
 Those indistinguishable pixels are Washington Street.

 Let's take Market St instead… New York, New Orleans, Seattle and San Francisco all have Market Streets of different lengths and orientations.
-An invisible city that returns many samples labeled Market Street is more likely to be San Francisco or Seattle, which have longer Market Sts, than New York or New Orleans.
+An invisible city that returns many samples labeled Market Street is more likely to be San Francisco or Seattle, which have longer Market Streets, than New York or New Orleans.

 In the same manner, 2s, 3s, 5s, 6s, 8s and 9s all have curves, But an unknown numeral-image with a curve as a feature is less likely to be a 1, 4 or 7.
 So an RBM, with time, will learn that curves are decent indicators of some numbers and not others.
 They will learn to weight the path connecting the curve node to a 2 or 3 label more heavily than the path extending toward a 1 or 4.